RakhithJK/dbeaver-cloudbeaver-wiki/Adding-new-database-drivers.md

 ### Maven

 All drivers need some 3rd party jar files (actual driver executable code).
-For CloudBeaver 3rd party jars must be in a public Maven repository (Maven Central is preferred).
+For CloudBeaver, 3rd party jars must be in a public Maven repository (Maven Central is preferred).
 Line
 ```xml
 <file type="jar" path="maven:/org.postgresql:postgresql:RELEASE[42.2.20]">
 ```
-refers to external Maven artifact which must contain driver jar files.
+refers to an external Maven artifact which must contain the driver jar files.

 ### Drivers and bundles